ABOUT THE PROGRAM

 - Customs & Courtesies

-- It's our mission and goal to allow anyone interested to participate in our tournament Program; however, appropriate attitudes, ambition, and general customs and courtesies are expected of all participants.
-Conduct of acceptable sportsmanship and a sportsmanlike attitude is expected--including a performance with a "will to win" ambition no matter the circumstances.
-In fact, this described behavior is required! of all participants of a "draw-your-partner" type tournament, where failure to do so will be deemed an act of unsportsmanship and will result in the guilty player being deemed ineligible for future draw-type tournaments.
+- It's our mission and goal to allow anyone interested to participate in our foosball tournament Program; however, appropriate attitudes, ambition, and general customs and courtesies are expected of all participants.
+Conduct of acceptable sportsmanship and a sportsmanlike attitude is expected and required when participating in the Programs events.
+A proper sportsmanlike attitude is particularly important when participating "draw-your-partner" type tournaments, where it is customary that each player will strive to perform their very best with a "will to win" ambition no matter the circumstances.
+Players should not participate DYP events under the influence of drugs or alcohol to the point that it negatively affects their ability to perform at their best competing potential.
+All of which, will be deemed an act of un-sportsmanlike conduct and will result in the guilty player being deemed ineligible for future draw-type tournaments.

 - Uneven number of players for a draw!

-After the single player team is determined (if necessary by random draw), this player has the option of remaining a single player team throughout the event, or taking as a partner the first available player willing to pay the required entry fee and compete.
+After the single player team is determined, this player has the option of remaining a single player team throughout the event, or taking as a partner the first available player willing to pay the required entry fee and participate solving the issue.
 This decision must be made before the event begins and if the choice is to remain a one-player team, an additional entry fee is required by the "single-team player" in order to qualify for a full pay-out (in the event that the single team places in the money).
 Otherwise, the player is entitled to only half-payment when earning a spot on the pay-out breakdown.
 In other words, a "single player team" must pay the same entry required of a "two-player team" in order to qualify for the full portion of the cash payout-- if/when applicable.

 In the case when a "single player team" finishes in the money and only qualifies to receive half the pay-out, the other half is submitted back to the tournament as added money to the total payout, and the distribution breakdown is then recalculated accordingly.